Mid-Sized Publishers: Here’s How To Win Better Deals

 — Jeremy Liew, Partner at Lightspeed (@jeremysliew) November 30, 2018

-Speaking of Google, publisher realized SEO is one of the best ways to get traffic every day and unlike Facebook, older content won’t be plunged.
+Speaking of Google, publishers realized SEO is one of the best ways to get traffic every day and unlike Facebook, older content won’t be plunged.

 The team at Mic built a 20-member SEO team and made moves to get the SEO right.
 It paid off well.
 However, when it saw the opportunity to be more with video journalism, it pivoted again.